noejn2/noejn2.github.io/blog/blog.md

 ---
-layout: blog
+layout: home
-title: Working papers
+title: "Working papers"
 ---

 **Papers here are being considered in different (undisclosed) journals for publication consideration, so they are likely at different revision stages.
 CV only indicates *Under revision*.
 I will kindly provide you with the most recent version upon request.**